google/deepvariant/docs/trio-merge-case-study.md

 end-to-end on one machine.
 The steps below were done on a machine with this [example command to start a machine](deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform).

-The steps in this document can be extended to merge larger cohort as well.
+The steps in this document can be extended to merge larger cohorts as well.

 See this workflow: